 The interview is not the time for you to share every detail of your work history (despite the fact that you are being asked about it).
 Interviewing is the time for you to strategically guide the interviewer in your qualities most relevant to the job opening.
 It’s also the time for you to build trust, likeability and intrigue.
 In short, you must be selling yourself.
 Since not everyone excels in this department, interview coaching is a perfect solution.
 An interview coach can help to spot your key selling points and then give you the correct information to use (or omit).

-You don’t know how to answer those tricky interview questions
+7. You don’t know how to answer those tricky interview questions with confidence

 While no two interviews are the same, there are standard interview questions that tend to make the list every time.
 For example questions around salary expectation can either make or break your ability to receive the salary you deserve.
 Interview coaching will help you feel comfortable answering some of the most difficult questions and more importantly keep you in the game so you land the job!